spgitmonish/Advanced-Vehicle-Detection/report/Project5 Report.md

 *Heat Map of Cars*
 <p align="center">

 One of the issues I was running into was that for the same car the way the windows were two hot spots in close proximity.
-This meant my final heatmap to adding boxes around cars algorithm had to be modified to make sure that there was only one bounding box around each car.
+This meant my final heatmap-bounding boxes algorithm had to be modified to make sure that there was only one bounding box around each car.

 ## Final Result
 Attached are 3 videos with this submission in the "report/FinalVideos" folder.
-Output of my model on the test_video.mp4, project_video.mp4.
+The oututput of my model on the test\_video.mp4 & project\_video.mp4.
 The final video is the output combining the advanced lane detection and vehicle detection(LaneAndVehDet.mp4)

 ## Discussion
 My algorithm works really great, the false positives are very small and the model does a really good job of identifying and putting a bounding box around the detected cars.